opendistro/for-elasticsearch-docs/docs/install/plugins.md

 sudo bin/elasticsearch-plugin install https://d3g5vo6xdbdb9a.cloudfront.net/downloads/elasticsearch-plugins/opendistro-index-management/opendistro_index_management-1.8.0.0.zip
 ```

 To install Index State Management, you must first install the Job Scheduler plugin.
+ISM has a corresponding [Kibana plugin](../../kibana/plugins) that you probably want to install as well.

 ### KNN